blastpad/BlastPad/README.md

 # BlastPad
-A vibrant new launch page for your startup.
+Create a launch website for your startup with a blast!

 # What is BlastPad?
-BlastPad is a simple landing page for your website or beta site.
-Users can sign up for your launch.
+Get users for your startup quickly by creating a launch site with BlastPad.
+BlastPad works beautifully out of the box with a jumbo headline, a call to action and a simple sign up form so users can sign up for your beta.
+After signing up, users can share your website on Facebook, Twitter and other social media sites.
+Websites created with BlastPad are always responsive, mobile-friendly and SEO-ready.
+BlastPad is open-source so you can set it up on your own server or you can have us host your site for free.

 It is written in JavaScript, PHP and mySQL.

 ## Demo

-You can see a working version at http://beta.silverhoneymedia.com.
+You can see a working version at http://blastpad.silverhoneymedia.com.

 ## Prerequisites